 Are All Weekly Email Newsletters Created Equally?

-There are several types of Email Newsletter applications available to Tech Coaches:
+There are several types of Email Newsletter applications available to Instructional Coaches:

 - Some describe themselves as “apps that create newsletters.”

-- Some that curate content for easy sharing and posting.
+- Some curate content for easy sharing and posting.

-- Some that provide the option of acting both as a newsletter and presentation tool.
+- Some provide the option of acting both as a newsletter and presentation tool.

 No matter what option you select, it's not about the app, nor the content that you should be thinking about when creating your weekly newsletter.
 What is most important is how easy it is for your teachers to click on something … quickly glance over it and perhaps find one or two golden tickets that they can take with them or reach out to you about over the next few days that will make it an ultimate winning choice for you and your tech program.